moppedxyz/qdrant-hackathon-2025/README.md

 - Design a VAE architecture (encoder and decoder).
 - Train it on a large corpus of sentences.
 The training objective is a combination of reconstruction loss and a Kullback-Leibler (KL) divergence term that encourages the desired latent structure.
 - After training, the encoder will produce multiple sub-embeddings for a given sentence, each corresponding to a disentangled factor.

+## Class Centroid Residuals

+- Compute centroids for each class/domain.
+- Represent an embedding as (projection onto centroid space) + (residual).
+- Residual vector often captures OOD or “orthogonal” meaning.

+## Token based

+### Sub-embedding by Token Clusters

+- Instead of just the pooled embedding, cluster token embeddings within a sentence.
+- Aggregate (mean/max) each cluster → yields multiple “sub-embeddings.”

+### Attention-Guided Extraction

+- Use attention weights to select subsets of tokens (e.g., nouns vs verbs).
+- Pool embeddings over those subsets → gives multiple sub-embeddings aligned with syntactic/semantic roles.

+## Layer-wise Decomposition

+- Extract embeddings from different transformer layers.
+- Early layers ≈ syntactic, later layers ≈ semantic.

+Combine or analyze separately.

+## Sparse Autoencoders for Feature Disentanglement

+This approach creates an overcomplete autoencoder, where the hidden layer is much larger than the input layer (n ggd).
+Sparsity is enforced not with a traditional penalty like L1 loss, but by directly keeping only the top-k strongest activations in the hidden layer.
+This forces the model to learn a dictionary of features where any given input can be represented by a small combination of them. [link](https://gemini.google.com/u/1/app/d8c4757fc7d4ddbd)

+## Supervised Dictionary Learning

+You can use Supervised Dictionary Learning to break down a word's vector into a sparse combination of interpretable building blocks, called "atoms." ⚛️ Think of it like a recipe: instead of one complex vector, a word is represented by a few core "ingredients" (the atoms) and their amounts.
+The "supervised" part ensures that these atoms learn to represent specific, meaningful concepts like grammar (e.g., "noun-ness" or "verb-ness") or sentiment. [link](https://gemini.google.com/u/1/app/f9a152fb20d10808)

+or

+- Learn a dictionary of basis vectors (sklearn.decomposition.DictionaryLearning).
+- Each embedding is expressed as a sparse combination of basis vectors.
+- Active dimensions ≈ interpretable sub-embeddings

+## Partitioning into Semantic Sub-Embeddings (S³BERT)

+Decompose a dense sentence embedding into fixed sub-vectors, each representing a predefined semantic feature (e.g., negation, semantic roles), while a residual captures the rest.
+This allows selective removal by zeroing out sub-vectors. [link](https://gemini.google.com/u/1/app/d96589836ffa68d0)

+## Routing to Specialized Subspaces (MixSP)

+This method creates a model that learns to split a sentence's meaning into two distinct parts (e.g., a "high similarity" part and a "low similarity" part).
+It does this by using a small neural network to decide which part of the embedding vector corresponds to which meaning. [link](https://gemini.google.com/u/1/app/99d1357ccf593a96)

+- Train multiple linear projections, each tuned to a subset of data (e.g., in-domain vs OOD).
+- Route embeddings through different projectors depending on the sentence type.

+## Variational Dropout for Disentangled Transformations

+The core idea is to learn a rotation of your embedding space where specific dimensions (a "subspace") are strongly correlated with a specific semantic attribute (like a word's meaning).
+Variational dropout is the mechanism used to automatically discover which dimensions belong to which attribute by trying to "turn off" as many dimensions as possible for each attribute.
+The dimensions that resist being turned off are the ones that are important. [link](https://gemini.google.com/u/1/app/db8f1b0d9729f954)

 # Results